alexandregilardet/Matis_plink/README.md

 ## Description

 plinkPy takes .ped and .map files exported from Plink as input.
-After parsing of both files into a single object, it allows to extract part of the data and export it back into .ped and .map files as well as csv, genepop and structure formats.
+After parsing of both files into a single object in an OOP-manner, it allows to extract part of the data and export it back into .ped and .map files as well as csv, genepop and structure formats.

 ## Getting started